kurko/ember-sync/README.md

 This means that `findQuery` returns an `Ember.A()` right away instead of a promise.
-If 2 seconds later a response comes from the REST api, Ember Sync will push new records to the array that was already being shown in the template.
+If 2 seconds later a response comes from the REST api, Ember Sync will push new records to that array that was already being shown in the template.
 This mimics how streams work.

 In the process, Ember Sync will automatically update your